 Dr Tara Stubbs is a University Lecturer in English Literature and Creative Writing at OUDCE.
 She has published widely on Irish and American modernism, and is the author of American Literature and Irish Culture, 1910-1955 (MUP, 2013).
-Her new project considers the publishing career of Harold Macmillan in relation to writers such as Yeats, Hardy and Kipling.
+Her new project discusses the Irish sonnet in the Twentieth Century.

 Most other tutors on the course are drawn from the English Faculty at Oxford University.

 Much of the academic support will come from the Course Directors, who may be contacted at any time during office hours by students wishing to discuss matters relating to the course.
 In addition, the Department runs a programme of Study Skills workshops designed to enable you to develop and improve the skills needed for effective study.
 These workshops are free to students enrolled on the Foundation course.
 For full details of the programme please contact 01865 280892.

 If you would like an informal discussion on academic matters before making your application you may contact the following:

 Dr Tara Stubbs 01865 280995 firstname.lastname@example.org

 Together with the application form, you must submit a reference and additional materials:

 - Written statement of 300 to 400 words stating why you wish to undertake the course, and

 You should be prepared to discuss these two submissions during your interview.

 If possible, your referee should be a person who can comment on your academic ability and background, but where this is not possible, you should name a referee who can vouch for your motivation, commitment and potential.
 A reference from a family member is not acceptable.